jonghall/vsistats/readme.md

 ````

 ### Python Requirements
-* Python 3.8 or newer must be installed on the server which will run the scripts.
+* Python 3.8 or newer must be installed on the server first which will run the scripts.
 * It is recommended that _virtualenv_ be used. (https://virtualenv.pypa.io/en/latest/)
   * to create a virtual environment in directory where scripts is installed type ````virtualenv venv````
   * to activate virtual environment ````source venv/bin/activate````.
 Note the shell scripts will activate the environment before execution.
-* [requirements.txt](/requirements.txt) contain all the Python package requirements.
+* [requirements.txt](requirements.txt) contain all the Python package requirements.
 To install packages ````pip install -r requirements.txt````
 * Adjust directories in the shell scripts to reflect the locations of the scripts and virtualenv.

 ### Daily Report Email output sent via IBM Cloud Email Delivery (aka Sendgrid)
-* A daily email will be sent by _generateDailyReport.py_ if sendgrid credentials are included in config.ini.
+* A daily email will be sent by [generateDailyReport.py](generateDailyRepory.py) if sendgrid credentials are included in config.ini.
 * In addition to the statisticssummary, an excel workbook with the detailed VSI data will be included.
 * Detailed data such as Image, VLAN, and Datacenter are only available if running _trackProvisioningEvents.py_ periodically to
   collect and store data in the _Cloudant_ database.
 This is because this data is only available while the VSI is running
   and is not stored in the invoice data.
-Therefore _trackProvisioningEvents_ captures this data and stored in Cloudant for use
+Therefore [trackProvisioningEvents](trackProvisioningEvents.py) captures this data and stored in Cloudant for use
   when creating the daily report.

 ````